TheUnlocked/use-dnd/README.md

 ### Package size

 The NPM bundle is much larger than the final bundled output would be with something like [webpack](https://webpack.js.org/) because it is not minified and includes the TypeScript source and source maps.
 While the exact bundled size may vary slightly, it should be quite small.
-Based on estimates from `pnpm analyze` in `./demo`, the final minified and gzipped size will probably be around 2 kB.
+Based on estimates from `pnpm analyze` in `./demo`, the final minified and gzipped size will probably be around 3kB.

 ### Source Maps